 Why Do Prosecutors Like to Claim a Federal Conspiracy?

 18 U.S.C.
 371 is a federal statute that gives federal prosecutors significant leeway charging multiple defendants in a single case.
 Besides the fact that doing so is a more economic way to prosecute several people simultaneously in one indictment, prosecutors like the fact that these co-defendants or co-conspirators don’t have to have close ties.
 Sufficient is that everyone provided some contribution to the overall success of the alleged criminal scheme.
-For example, in a federal health care kickback case, prosecutors may charge a pharmacists, a physician, and a marketer in the same case claiming that the kickback occurred within this triangle—even if, for example, the physician and the pharmacist may have never talked to each other.
+For example, in a federal healthcare kickback case, prosecutors may charge a pharmacist, a physician, and a marketer in the same case claiming that the kickback occurred within this triangle—even if, for example, the physician and the pharmacist may have never talked to each other.

 - Conspiracy to Commit Medicare Fraud (18 U.S.C.
 1347; 18 U.S.C.
 371)

 - Conspiracy to Accept or Receive Illegal Kickbacks (42 U.S.C.
 1320a-7(b)(b); 18 U.S.C.
 371)